-Swimming Lessons are conducted in Term 4 for all students at the Lowood Community Pool.
+Swimming Lessons are conducted in Term 1 or 4 for all students at a local swimming pool.
 In view of our warm climate and the popularity of water-based activities, learning to swim is essential.
 Swimming is an integral part of our school program and all students are expected to participate from Years P to Year 6.